Atlas Bar, in the railway arches of Deansgate, first opened back in 1996.

 It was here, back in 2001, where Tony rightly predicted that Manchester was about to become the world-beating city we all know and love today.

-Fast forward a few years to 2012, and Atlas was about to undergo a huge transformation under the new ownership of Mark and Elaine Wrigley, who are now celebrating 10 years at the helm.
+Fast forward a few years to 2012, and Atlas was about to undergo a huge transformation under the new ownership of Mark and Elaine Wrigley, who are now celebrating over a decade at the helm.

 A perfect example of the venue’s forward-thinking mindset, they set about turning Atlas into the city’s top gin bar, pre-empting the spirit’s rise in popularity by a good few years.